What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Take one context image that shows where the mark sits on the object and one tight readable close-up of the mark cluster itself.

-Photograph marks on undersides, tray backs, handle reverses, knife collars, candlestick bases, lids, and removable liners instead of assuming one main punch tells the whole story.
+Photograph marks on undersides, tray backs, handle reverses, knife collars, candlestick bases, lids, and liners.
+One punch may not tell the whole story.

 If the marks are rubbed or reflective, take several angles in soft indirect light rather than polishing or pushing contrast too hard.